Edward G. Robinson: Personal life

 In contrast to the gangsters he portrayed in film, Robinson was a soft-spoken and cultured man.
+In addition to English and Romanian, he spoke Hebrew, Yiddish, German, French, Italian, and Spanish.
 He was a passionate art collector, eventually building up a significant private collection.
 In 1956, however, he was forced to sell his collection to pay for his divorce settlement with Gladys Robinson; his finances had also suffered due to underemployment in the early 1950s.
+He sold the collection for $3 million to the Greek shipping magnate Stavros Niarchos.